duckietown/docs-learning_materials/book/learning_materials/80_advanced_perception/20_object_classification.md

 Support Vector Machine (SVM) is one of the most popular supervised binary classification algorithm.
 It tries to find the hyperplane that can maximize the margin of two classes.
 It is also widly used combined with HOG for better accuracy in object classification.

+## Deep Learning in object classification

+Except traditional methods, deep learning approaches perform an astoundingly better accuracy in computer vision.
+Details will be illustrated more in the next module of object detection because it includes the task of object classification.